simplesamlphp/governance/docs/SimpleSAMLphp Strategy.md

 known to be used in other sectors such as government, health, NGOs and commercial organisations.

-[]{#anchor-7}SimpleSAMLphp Strategy
+<span id="anchor-7"></span>SimpleSAMLphp Strategy

 The SimpleSAMLphp software project strategy is to:

 - ensure continued support, maintenance, and further development of the SimpleSAMLphp software with features sufficiently relevant to ensure the product is and remains relevant for its target groups;
 - maintain architecture that enables interoperable core that is extensible with community contributions in a modular fashion;
 - be a well-maintained, secure, well-documented product that is easy to install, integrate and operate;
 - keep up-to-date to modern standards, existing features, technology and project infrastructure;
 - have the ability to absorb community contributions and address community reported issues effectively and timely, while keeping it easy for maintenance;
 - have a level of community-management activity that is adequate to ensure that key community members retain a sense of affiliation and solidarity with the project;
 - raise funds sufficient to accomplish the previous goals.

-[]{#anchor-8}Operational approach
+<span id="anchor-8"></span>Operational approach

 To support our strategic aim of continuous software production and community development, long-term engagements for key roles are preferred.
 Currently identified key roles are:

 - Lead Maintainer - Manages the SSP project in close collaboration with the developer community.
 Maintains and develops code as well as handling community contributions.
 - Lead Communications - Manages general communications and outreach on behalf of the SSP project, including the web presence (website, blog updates, use case stories, etc).
 Organizes in-person and/or virtual SSP project meetings, including hackathons and gatherings at conferences and similar.

 Short term engagements may be used for specific, not continuously occurring tasks that typically are well (enough) standardised to capture